-Instructors must provide students with minimum two assignments each week.
+Instructors must provide students with a minimum two assignments each week.
 At least two online discussions are required per semester.

-If you are giving students a writing assignment, give a minimum word requirement.
-400-500 words per week is fitting.
+If you are giving students a writing assignment, give a minimum word requirement for discussion posts and/or writing assignments 250-400 each and 500 plus word count for essays.